ContactSign inSign up

 Solution A: Preload fonts

-We recommend that you ensure fonts are always loaded prior to rendering the story.
-Preload fonts in Storybook by specifying them in ./storybook/preview-head.html.
+We recommend that you always ensure fonts are loaded before your tests are executed.
+With Storybook, you can preload fonts by specifying them in ./storybook/preview-head.html.

 <link